Prestonville, Brighton: History

 The northward growth of housing into this area began in the 1840s after the opening of Brighton railway station.
 The West Hill and Seven Dials areas were built up with housing, then between 1848 and 1858 roads such as Chatham Place, Russell Crescent, Howard Terrace and the southern part of Prestonville Road were laid out.
 Old Shoreham Road had not been reached by this time, though.
 North of the road was an area of farmland on the west side of the Wellesbourne valley, cut off by the Brighton Main Line from Preston village, the church and the manor house.
 The land belonged to New England Farm, established in the 1810s south of Old Shoreham Road (therefore in the parish of Brighton), and an abattoir had been proposed to be sited there.
 A developer called Daniel Friend bought the land, however, and laid it out with middle-class housing from the 1860s.
 He bought about 6.5 acre of land from the London and Brighton Railway, who had in turn acquired it in about 1839 (just before the railway line was laid out) from William Stanford of Preston Manor.
 In the early days of the railways, it was common for the newly formed railway companies to buy more land than they needed and to sell the remainder for residential development.

 The earliest streets developed north of Old Shoreham Road were the northern section of Prestonville Road, Prestonville Terrace, Hamilton Road (on which stands the Prestonville Arms pub), Hamilton Terrace, Brigden Street and the lower section of Stanford Road, all of which date from between 1865 and 1869.
 York Grove, built on the site of the New England Farm buildings, predated these streets by about five years.
 (The main farmhouse, built before 1820 in a Classical style with a prominent Doric-columned porch, was retained and is numbered as 26 York Grove.)
 Ribbon development spread north along Dyke Road during the 1870s, reaching Highcroft Villas which was itself built up from 1880.
 The 1880s was a period of major development in Prestonville, as the land around an 18th-century house called Port Hall was developed with housing.
 Coventry Street, Exeter Street, Port Hall Street, Upper Hamilton Road and the northern part of Stanford Road date from this time.
 Four more roads—Buxton, Chatsworth, Lancaster and Stafford—were built during the 1890s.
-Further north, the roads bounded by Dyke Road, Highcroft Villas, The Drove and the railway line date from the last five years of the 19th century, and the area northwards towards Tivoli Crescent North was completed by the start of World War I. Millers Road, one of the roads from this era, was named after the former Preston Mill, as was the Dyke Tavern pub on Dyke Road (originally the Windmill Inn).
+Further north, the roads bounded by Dyke Road, Highcroft Villas, The Drove and the railway line date from the last five years of the 19th century, and the area northwards towards Tivoli Crescent North was completed by the start of World War I. Millers Road, one of the roads from this era, was named after the former Preston Mill, as was the former Windmill Inn.